mmcoello/spring_2021/geog_288cj/plotting/analysis/README.md

 # Geog 288CJ Plotting Subdirectory

-This repository contains the following codes written by Merissa Coello, created in GEOG 288CJ to perform analysis and plotting required for the Merissa's independent class project.
+This repository contains the following codes written by Merissa Coello, created in the graduate class GEOG 288CJ - Weather Research and Forecast (WRF) Modeling, for her independent class project.
+In this class Merissa ran a numerical weather simulation using WRF for a case study of 4 days.
+Merissa's class project consisted of running validations and conducting comparisons to examine the accuracy of the simulations in contrast to various types of observational data.

 | code     | analysis  |
 |---|---|